mm80843/T3.5/docs/Blueprint/PBN__Blueprint_15.md

 •	 updating/retrofitting commonly used equipment such as toilet flushes, coffee machines, vending machines, lift interfaces, taps to a touch-free version
 •	 encouraging users to avoid touching shared surfaces
 •	 installing motion-sensing lighting to reduce touching of light switches

-## Value proposition of the blueprint

-Many of the measures to reduce contact points are low-tech and low-cost measures that can be implemented in existing buildings as well as in new buildings.

-## Scale of the of the blueprint

-Building

-## Problem of the blueprint

-It has been proven that some diseases (such as chicken pox, common cold or Hepatitis A and B) spread among buildings’ users through transmission via physical contact points and surfaces

 ## Enablers of the blueprint